 Working in partnership with the Ada Lovelace Institute and BBC, our team brings together expertise in human-computer interaction, moral philosophy, arts, design, law, social sciences, journalism, and AI.
 BRAID is extended by a network of interdisciplinary researchers and partnering organisations through the delivery of funding calls, community building events, and a series of programmed activities.

-Objectives
+Forum Objectives

-The Stakeholder Forum will provide an opportunity for BRAID and stakeholders to communicate on issues that directly affect the communities, sectors and interests that they represent, and to discuss the approach of BRAID and partners Ada Lovelace Institute and the BBC towards integrating Responsible AI, Arts and Humanities across the UK ecosystem.
-We will share the latest findings of BRAID-funded research, involve you in shaping our current and future activities and priority areas, and explore key challenges and opportunities for Responsible AI together.
+The BRAID Forum will provide an opportunity for BRAID and forum members to communicate on issues that directly affect the communities, sectors and interests that they are part of, and to discuss the approach of BRAID and partners Ada Lovelace Institute and the BBC towards integrating Responsible AI, Arts and Humanities across the UK ecosystem.

 Forum membership: who are we looking for?